 All You Need to Know About Bali

-The Balinese celebration of Galungan and Kuningan @ Angel House Ubud
+Galungan and Kuningan celebrations @ Angel House Ubud

 When Galungan day approaches, the Balinese talent for making spectacular religious displays is evident all over Bali in the form of a Penjor.
-Balinese Hindus erect a penjor to symbolise the dominance of good (dharma) over evil (adharma), as well as offering thanks to God for the fruits of the Earth, and to show devotion to God in his manifestation as; Hyang Giri Pati (the God of the mountain).
+Balinese Hindus erect a Penjor to symbolise the dominance of good (dharma) over evil (adharma).
+The Penjor is also an offering of thanks to God and to show devotion to God in his manifestation as; Hyang Giri Pati (the God of the mountain).

-These are placed in front of family compounds, shops and businesses as well as at the many temples.
+These Penjor are placed in front of family compounds, shops, businesses, and at the many temples.
 The PENJOR is an offering to the Gods, a temporary place of worship, facing the holy Mt Agung (Kaja side).
-It is made from a tall, curved bamboo pole which is then decorated with leaves, padi / dried rice stalks and offerings.
-Due to their length, (sometimes more than ten metres high), they droop charmingly over the pavement like an ancient street lamp.
+It is made from a tall, curved bamboo pole which is then decorated with leaves, Padi (dried rice stalks) and offerings.
+Due to their length, (sometimes more than ten meters high), they droop charmingly over the pavement like an ancient street lamp.
 There is a small temple at the base of the Penjor to make daily offerings during the 10 days of Galungan and Kuningan.
 Penjor are seen all over Bali, swaying gently in the wind.

 Have you ever wondered how and what happens when the Balinese or others (properly dressed of course) pray?